Stoutsburg in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 1971 by The Society of Colonial Wars in the State of New Jersey.

 Location.
 40° 23.939′ N, 74° 44.098′ W. Marker is in Stoutsburg, New Jersey, in Mercer County.
-Marker is at the intersection of Province Line Road and Hopewell - Rocky Hill Road (County Route 518), on the Touch for map.
+Marker is at the intersection of Province Line Road and Hopewell - Rocky Hill Road (County Route 518), on the right when traveling south on Province Line Road.
+Touch for map.
 Marker is in this post office area: Skillman NJ 08558, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Hopewell Call To Duty (approx. 1.4 miles away); Hopewell Academy (approx. 1.6 miles away); Joab Houghton (approx. 1.7 miles away); Blawenburg (approx. 1.9 miles away); John Hart (approx. 2 miles away); The Historic Village of Mount Rose (approx. 2 miles away); Delaware and Bound Brook Railroad Historic District (approx. 2.6 miles away); John Hart's Cave (approx. 2.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 8, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,592 times since then and 51 times this year.
+It was originally submitted on March 8, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,709 times since then and 52 times this year.
 Photos: 1, 2. submitted on March 8, 2009, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.